The Average Mortgage Length In The U.S.

 What Is The Average Down Payment On A House?

-The average down payment on a house is around 6%, depending on a number of factors.
-Check out our breakdown and see what you can expect here.
+The average down payment on a house is around 6%, depending on several factors.
+Check out our breakdown and see what you can expect to spend on your payment.